 The sensitivity of a subwoofer or speaker is shown in dB(decibels).
 This number indicates how effectively the subwoofer converts power (watts) into volume (decibels).

-A woofer that has a higher sensitivity rating will require less power from an amplifier to produce sound than it would from a lesser sensitive sub.
+A woofer with a higher sensitivity rating will require less power from an amplifier to produce sound than it would from a lesser sensitive sub.

 3. Number of Voice Coils